How do I know that my baby is getting enough?

 Night shifts are a given – especially in the first weeks.
 Your milk production is highest at night.
 Take advantage of this!
 Try to sleep when your baby sleeps.
 Housework can wait.
 In those first few weeks, ask for help from family and friends.
 Rest, recovery, fluids and eating are important!

-If you are concerned about your baby’s eating, speak to your health care professional or a breastfeeding mother/ friend.
+If you are concerned about your baby’s eating, speak to your healthcare professional or a breastfeeding support person.
 See our section on When to Get Help

 Babies are born with tiny tummies and don’t need very much in the beginning.
-As they grow their tummies grow too and your milk production will increase too!
+As they grow their tummies grow too.
+As their tummies get bigger, they will have a period of feeding more often at the breast telling your milk production to increase too!

 See our Breastfeeding Tracker sheet: Breastfeeding Tracker_FMM